upstash/ratelimit-py/README.md

 redis = Redis(url="UPSTASH_REDIS_REST_URL", token="UPSTASH_REDIS_REST_TOKEN")
 ```

-Or, if you want to automatically load the credentials from the environment
+Or, if you want to automatically load the credentials from the environment:

 ```python
 from upstash_redis.client import Redis